The Map of Meaning can offer new insights into specific aspects of meaningful work:

 - express their full potential – results of a competition for the manager who best enables their staff to contribute.

 - inspiration – something that is genuinely inspiring and moving going on in the organisation or the community.

 - reality – an example of how people meet their current circumstances with inspiration and creativity.

 You need to do this sincerely or it just becomes another meaningless duty!

-There are many more exercises that illuminate meaningfulness organisation-wide in The Map of Meaning.
+There are many more exercises that illuminate meaningfulness organisation-wide in The Map of Meaningful Work.
 Alternatively we can run workshops for you that will help you to increase your ability to understand and create meaningful work and meaningful workplaces.
+Please contact us.